CBD landmarks with secret histories

-From a former opium den to sacred sites that anchored our forefathers’ sea ventures, here’s a list of places that you’ll want to give a second look the next time you pass by:
+From a former opium den to sacred sites that anchored our forefathers’ sea ventures, here’s a list of landmarks in the CBD that you’ll want to give a second look the next time you pass by.

 Fuk Tak Chi’s doors serve as a shortcut to China Square in the CBD area, a haven for mouth-watering food options.
 But don’t let its interior go unnoticed.
 Back in its heyday, it was a social meeting point and a place of worship for Hakka and Cantonese immigrants to give thanks for their safe passage to Singapore.
 It was conveniently located right along the shores, making the temple one of the first stops for the Chinese immigrants.